+Anyway, I digress.
+This post is all about what I put in my notebook, not any superficial nonsense about how attractive it is, even if it’s Arabic gold and impossibly shiny.
 I never used to use a notebook before I became a creative writing student, typing stories directly onto my computer.
-Not seeing the value in one, if I did want to jot any ideas down it tended to be the old chestnut of: bits of paper, receipts, scraps of scraps or my arm.
+Not seeing the value in one, if I did want to jot any ideas down it tended to be bits of paper, receipts, old scraps or my arm.

-However, in having greatness thrust upon me in the form of an A4 Flame Tree Notebook (and made to use it as part of my course); I can now say: “I’ll never look back”.
+But in having greatness thrust upon me in the form of an A4 Flame Tree Notebook (and made to use it as part of my course); I can now say: “I’ll never look back”.
+Here’s why…

 Updates on My Writing Routine